P-R-I-S-M-PROJECT/P.R.I.S.M/README.md

    - Choose between Claude 3.5 Sonnet and Claude 3 Opus
    - Isolated testing for each model
    - Full pattern generation and analysis

-Access test modes through the main menu (options 4 and 5).

 ## License